 Using a Fridge and a Digital Temperature Controller

-Using a fridge and a digital temperature controller is one of the best ways to ensure your fermenter is cooled to the required temperature.
+Using a fridge and a digital temperature controller is one of the best ways to control a fermenter’s temperature.
 The digital controller allows you to dial in a precious temperature.
 So, when the temperature fluctuates, it will either turn on a heating element or a fridge.
 In this case, set the controller into a cooling mode.

 To use this method, start by plugging in the fridge in the digital controller and then plug the controller into a power source.
 Next, connect the probe and set the digital controller to the required temperature (68 to 72 degrees Fahrenheit for ales and 45 to 55 degrees Fahrenheit for lagers).